john-rochester/fast-parser/README.md

   * `?` (question mark) matches 0 or 1 times.
   The value of the item will be an array containing all the matches.

   An item may then also be followed by `:name`, which names a predicate from the actions object.
-That predicate will be called with the value of the item.
+That predicate will be called with the value of the item and an array of the previous values in the sequence.
 If it returns `null` the match will continue, otherwise it will return a string indicating a syntax error.
 The string `x` will be formatted into `expected x`, so choose the return value accordingly.
+Another possible return type is an object that implements the `PredicateFailure` interface which lets it have complete control over the error message.

 Sequences naturally have a value which is an array of all the values of the *interesting* items in them.
 Literal strings are uninteresting, but may be made interesting by preceding them with `!`, i.e. `!'name'` contributes a value to its sequence.